Scholarship Honors Longtime Friend

 Reconnection Leads to Honor

-Before returning to his first football game at Northern Nashville High School since 1975, Carroll teed off for a round of golf to catch up with some of his high school classmates, including Milton.
+Before returning to his first football game at Northern Nash Senior High School since 1975, Carroll teed off for a round of golf to catch up with some of his high school classmates, including Milton.
 “He’s a husband, father, teacher, coach, soldier and, if you watch Division I college football, you’ve probably seen him on the field refereeing,” said David.
 “He’s just a guy that touches everybody, everywhere he goes and never carries his ego.”
 Seeing Milton again on the golf course sparked something in David, a realization that people like Milton, who humbly dedicate their lives to the service of others, are the true unsung heroes.
 David wanted to honor Milton — not just as a friend, but also as a representative of the values they both held dear: dedication, humility and a commitment to education.

 “Over the last couple of years, I decided I wanted to do something more, closely related to doing something for somebody else on an individual level,” said David as the idea of the Milton E. Hagans Scholarship Fund began to take shape.
 The scholarship fund offers a unique opportunity for graduates of high schools in Nash County, North Carolina, to attend ECSU without the burden of financial stress.
 This scholarship covers full in-state tuition, fees, medical expenses, sports fees, books, on-campus room and board for up to four years.
 By doing so, it ensures that talented and deserving students can focus on their studies, personal growth and career aspirations for future generations.
 The first recipients will be selected in spring 2025.
 “I am so honored for the scholarship and I’m looking forward to the first student being able to attend ECSU and receive a great education as I did,” Milton said.